As a parent it can be scary when your child sets off on a new adventure. The time comes for encouraging your kids to give them wings and not fears!

 Sometimes these changes are welcome, let me tell you your kid getting their license is almost as freeing as them finally being potty trained!
 It’s terrifying yes, but when you don’t have to drive them anywhere it’s a lot like no longer having to change diapers!

 Sometimes these changes leave us, as parents, apprehensive, worried about our kids, knowing the potential negatives that lay in store for them, and concerned about what they could face.
+This is the time when being mindful of encouraging your kids is so important!

 My family is going through one of these shifts big time this week.
 I knew it was coming, I knew it was going to be big, and so I’ve prepared myself to be sure that I react in the most positive way possible, that I encourage my boys, and that I let my emotions out when they’re not around, and I won’t affect them.